 Warrior cultures primping and preening:

 The Spartans were famous for doing each other's hair as a way of dealing with death.
-This is the only girly thing they really did, although the rest of their culture was also a bit Camp to modern eyes.
+This is the only girly thing they really did, although the rest of their culture was also a bit Camp (well, Macho Camp) to modern eyes.